Dan’s Winter West Hartford Proposal

 3. If there are multiple people involved in the plan, talk to all of them yourself

 This one’s really important.
 Here, Dan is pointing out that clear communication and trust are key factors to a surprise proposal.
 Anyone who is involved needs to be on the same page with everyone else, most importantly you, the proposer!
-The further I move into my portrait and wedding photography career, the more I appreciate the importance of establishing trust early on with clients.
 If I couldn’t earn Dan’s trust, there’s no way he would have decided to move forward with me as his engagement photographer.

 Now, let’s get back to Dan’s proposal to Juliana!
 I’ll keep it short at this point: their moment was magical.
-Despite the cold, Juliana and Dan’s love took over Blue Back Square.
+Despite the cold, Juliana and Dan’s love took over during their engagement session in Blue Back Square.
+We explored everywhere from the Muse Paintbar area to the staircase near the movie theater.

 And there you have it.
 Here’s to wishing Juliana and Dan a lifetime of happiness…but first, a good few months planning their upcoming wedding!
-And to those of you out there who are planning to pop the question, remember Dan’s tips for planning a proposal:
+And to those of you out there who are planning to pop the question, I encourage you to review these tips for planning your proposal.